 If there is a sunny room in the house that stays warm, keep the dough covered in that area.

-- Lightly flour your countertop and pull the dough from the bowl.
-Shape the dough by doing another set of stretches and folding, like the first set of stretches.
-If the dough is a little sticky, flour your hands and use a bench scraper to lift the dough when done.
+If the dough is a little sticky, flour your hands and lift the dough with a bench scraper when it’s done.
 Cover and let rest for 10 minutes.

 How to Bake Jalapeno Sourdough Bread